sameerbintaher/to-do-with-pyside6/README.md

 Use the dropdown menus at the top to filter tasks by:

 - Category (All Categories, Work, Personal, Shopping, Other)
-- Status (All Status, Not Started, In Progress, Completed)

 ## Project Structure